mjordan/introduction_to_relational_databases/README.md

 ## Selecting data

-# Exercise
+# Exercise: Selecting data from the Classes database

 In this exercise, we will perform some SELECT queries on the Classes database we modelled earlier in the workshop.
 Your instructor will provide the URL of the tool you will use, plus login credentials for the tool.

-## Selecting data from the Classes database

 1. Find all the..